 - Candidates will be admitted to the examination room two minutes before the hour appointed for the examination.
 They shall proceed quietly to their desks where they will find all necessary materials for the exam, with the exception of authorized aids.

 - If the examiner considers it necessary, candidates will find on their desks, along with the examination paper, special data such as log books, tabular data, curves or plans.
 Such special data is not to be written upon or marked up in any way.
 The data must be returned with the answer books.

 - At the beginning of the exam, answer book(s) must be endorsed as follows: name and student number of the candidate, Faculty, course, instructor, date and room number.
 If additional answer books are required, each book must be endorsed when received and the books marked “Book 1,” “Book 2”, etc. Place the extra books inside “Book 1” when the candidate is finished writing his or her exam.

 - A candidate is not permitted to either leave the room during the first sixty minutes (escorted washroom breaks permitted), or enter the room after that period.
-If a candidate arrives more than sixty minutes after the start of the exam, he or she will not be permitted to write the exam and will need to submit a petition to the Committee on Examinations.
+If a candidate arrives more than sixty minutes after the start of the exam, he or she will not be permitted to write the exam and will need to submit a petition to the Undergraduate Assessment Committee.

 IV.
 Ending the Examination

 - At ten and five minutes before the end of the examination the presiding examiner will announce the number of minutes remaining.

 - Candidates who have finished writing and wish to leave the examination room before the 5 minute announcement must first personally hand in all their answer books, whether used or not, to the presiding examiner’s along with any special data provided.

 - After the five-minute announcement, all candidates still in their seats must remain quietly seated – even if they have finished writing – until all the answer books and special data have been collected and the presiding examiner announces they may leave the room.